The Bold and the Beautiful: Ratings

 Upon its debut as the replacement of former soap opera Capitol in the CBS Daytime lineup, The Bold and the Beautiful ended eighth in the final year ratings.
 Initially CBS's lowest-rated soap, its numbers were still respectable and began to climb.
 By 1992, after a successful crossover involving villain Sheila Carter from The Young and the Restless, it had climbed to third.
 By the mid-to-late 1990s, following yet another crossover, it moved up to second and has consistently remained there since.
 Throughout the 2000s, The Bold and the Beautiful and all the other remaining network daytime dramas witnessed a steady erosion of viewers, mainly due to vastly altered viewing habits induced by cable networks and alternative genres such as reality, court shows, and talk shows on minor network affiliates, along with consistent breaking news pre-emptions that often unexpectedly broke viewing momentum.

 Distribution

 Broadcast

 Since the cancellation of Port Charles, it is currently the only American soap opera with a running time of 30 minutes (including commercials) and was the last remaining American soap broadcasting in the fullscreen standard-definition television picture format, until the show upgraded to 16:9 aspect ratio high-definition television in September 2011.
 Episodes airing in the United States air for approximately 19 minutes, while international broadcasts air to a runtime of approximately 21 minutes.

+International broadcast

+The series has aired in Italy since 1990 under the dub title Beautiful.
+The series first aired on Rai Due from June 4, 1990 to April 3, 1994, airing up until episode 1502, which on Rai were reassembled as 902 episodes of varying length.
+From April 5, 1994, episode 1503 aired on Canale 5, with reruns of recent seasons airing on sister channels over time.
+Since June 2024, Mediaset Extra airs repeats of episodes starting from season 23.

+The Flemish broadcast started in 1990 on TV1; at its peak, the ratings surpassed one million viewers.
+The rights were handed over to VTM in 1999 and then to Vijf TV in 2006 - each time the rights moved to another network, the ratings declined.
+In May 2015, VIJF ceased airing the series due to declining ratings.

+In 1995, Canal 1 in Portugal broadcast the series as Malha de Intrigas.
+Only a package of 240 episodes aired.

+South African channel SABC 3 aired the soap between September 1997 and March 4, 2019, when it was removed from the schedule due to cost issues.
+The series returned to African television on the now-defunct pan-African channel Eva on DStv, with the English and Portuguese feeds airing episodes from 2019 starting in May 2020.